Begin Doctrine

-The Begin doctrine is the common term for the Israeli government's preventive strike, counter-proliferation policy regarding their potential enemies' capability to possess weapons of mass destruction (WMD), particularly nuclear weapons.
+The Begin Doctrine is the common term for the Israeli government's preventive strike, counter-proliferation policy regarding their potential enemies' capability to possess weapons of mass destruction (WMD), particularly nuclear weapons.

-The roots of this doctrine can be tracked at least to Operation Damocles at the beginning of 1960s.
-Secret and diplomatic operations against the Iraqi nuclear program were started by Yitzhak Rabin government at middle of 1970s.
+The roots of this doctrine can be tracked at least to Operation Damocles in 1962.
+Secret and diplomatic operations against the Iraqi nuclear program were started by the Yitzhak Rabin government in the mid-1970s.

 The doctrine itself was enunciated by Israeli Prime Minister Menachem Begin in June 1981, following Israel's attack on Iraq's nuclear reactor Osirak in Operation Opera.
 The doctrine remains a feature of Israeli security planning.
 The initial government statement on the incident stated: "On no account shall we permit an enemy to develop weapons of mass destruction against the people of Israel.
 We shall defend the citizens of Israel in good time and with all the means at our disposal."

 Two days after the attack in a dramatic press conference in Tel Aviv, Prime Minister Begin took full responsibility for the operation, praised its execution as extraordinary, and justified it both on moral and legal grounds.
 Begin referred to the strike as an act of "anticipatory self-defense at its best."
 The message Begin conveyed was that the raid on Osirak was not a one-time operation, but rather a long-term national commitment.
 He ended his press conference with these words: